notiz-dev/notiz/content/blog/floating-form-field-with-tailwindcss.md

 </div>
 ```

-Currently the label is covering our input field and preventing us from focusing the input.
+Currently the label is covering our input field and preventing us from focusing the input 🙈.

 ![Label is covering up the input](assets/img/blog/floating-form-field-with-tailwindcss/optimized/4-label-covers-input.png)